h2oai/sparkling-water/README.md

 ./gradlew shadowJar
 ```

-Configure location of your Spark cluster, for example:
+Configure location of your Spark cluster or use default `local-cluster[3,2,104]`
 ```
 export MASTER="spark://localhost:7077"
 ```